Skip to content

 Update stakeholder on application

-Manage stakeholders of type Lawyer and Third-Party on application
+Manage stakeholders of type Lawyer and Third-Party on application - enables users to add, edit, and delete lawyers in the Stakeholder widget.

-Application
+Application (23)

 Can archive applications